VolcanicMG/File-Copy-and-Paste-Program/README.md

 # Folder-Copy-and-Paste-Program
 This simple program allows you to copy any file and paste it as another automatically.
-This operation can be run daily.
+This operation can be ran daily.
 (Working on making selected dates)

 ## _Installation instructions(Windows Only)_